olegfomenko/blog/_posts/2024-05-08-ring-ct-monero.md

 | 	      | - MLSAG signature                   	 | - Output commitment $$C^b_j$$                                   	   | 	                   | 	                            |
 | 	      | - Key image                         	 | - Encoded amount (see docs fro more info)                       	   | 	                   | 	                            |
 | 	      | - Pseudo output $$\hat{C}^a_i$$     	 | - Range proof that committed amount lies in $$[0..2^{64})$$ range 	 | 	                   | 	                            |

+In conclusion, usage of stealth addresses in a couple with ring signatures and pseudo outputs allows user's to create an untraceable transactions with hidden amounts.
+In particular, stealth addresses helps to hide the connection between users when ring signatures hides the real output that will be transferred.
+Finally, pseudo outputs is used to achieve verification of transacted sum of coins without compromising the achieved anonymity.